edurbrito/guess-it/docs/Development-Report.md

 * [Unit Tests - Server](../guess-it/guess_it_server/test_app.py)

 We've also developed some Python unit tests, to make sure that our local server works properly.
-This way, we could test if the server connection was successfuly established, and if some of its features were running correctly, such as checking the admin code or receiving a new message.
+This way, we could test if the server connection was successfully established, and if some of its features were running correctly, such as checking the admin code or receiving a new message.

 ---
 ## Configuration and change management